Evergreen (After the Burial album)

-Evergreen is the sixth studio album by American progressive metal band After the Burial.
-The album was released on April 19, 2019 through Sumerian Records and is the band's first release with the bassist Adrian Oropeza.
+Evergreen is the sixth studio album by American progressive metalcore band After the Burial.
+The album was released on April 19, 2019, through Sumerian Records and is the band's first release with the bassist Adrian Oropeza.

 Release

 The release of Evergreen was announced on February 26, 2019, when the cover art and track listing was unveiled.
 The first single "Behold the Crown" was released that same day.
 "Exit, Exist" was the second song released off Evergreen, it premiered on April 2, 2019.